 Once this is done it’s all set to sew the pocket onto the garment.
 Use a tacking stitch like a loose zigzag.
 I find it using the method gives more control.
 This is a temporary stitch make it as loose as possible as it will be taken off once the pocket is in place.
 I only sew it to 2 corners rather than 3 corners.
 This would give more room manipulate round the corners.
 It’s hard to show on the photos as I use the same colour thread so it hasn’t shown up very well

 Yes, you will have enough room to sew up to the last corner.
 It did give me a puzzled face when I first look up but it is possible not unless you got a very small patch pocket.
 Be careful on attaching the pocket as too little the bluff looks hanging off.
 To tight the main garment will be pulled in.
 Just follow the seam and check every time as you go along.
 To make sure it’s sewn evenly and both pockets are the same size and symmetrical.
 It is possible to line the pocket as it would give a nice finish. if so it needs to be prepared before sewing onto the main garment.
-Also, if sew the pockets before sewing on the lining.
+Also, as always sew the pockets before sewing on the lining.